 This is a population/patient case-mix adjustment system based on medical records or insurance claims.
-The ACG system measures health status by grouping diagnoses into clincally cogent groups.
-This cateogrization can be applied to research, management, and reimbursement.
-The ACG systen was originally designed to predict future morbidity and healthcare utilization.
+The ACG system measures health status by grouping diagnoses into clinically cogent groups.
+This categorization can be applied to research, management, and reimbursement.
+The ACG system was originally designed to predict future morbidity and healthcare utilization.

 - American Thoracic Society Division of Lung Disease Questionnaire (ATS-DLD-78A)

 Contains questions regarding frequent and chronic respiratory symptoms, including: coughing, phlegm, wheezing and shortness of breath.